steve8708/base/README.md

 ## Dependency Injection
+NOTE: this feature is a work in progress, it is not yet ready for usage in development or production

 ### Defining a module
 Anything can be stored as a module at the app or base level (though the app level is most recommended).